genellann/AssetLoader/README.md

 ## MY OTHER GITHUB PROJECTS

-[Align](https://github.com/genradley/Align) - A library for aligning display objects in relation to one another.
+[Align](https://github.com/genradley/Align) - A javascript library for aligning display objects in relation to one another.

 [Signals](https://github.com/genradley/Signals) - A library for Phaser.
 Add **_any_** listener to **_any_** signal.
 Dispatch **_any_** signal **_anywhere/anytime_**.